diz-unimr/consented/README.md

 ## Background

 This service is intended to provide all information needed to decide if a patient should be asked for a consent at the time.
-Detailed policy status information is available, too, and can be provided as feedback to the patient.
+Detailed policy status information is available, too, and can be used to give feedback to the patient.

 ## Domain configuration (gICS)